Stevens Women Occupy Most Top Student Government Positions on Campus, Making History

-Getting the job done in student government this past spring was challenging, to say the least, with in-person club activities and events cancelled due to the coronavirus pandemic.
+Getting the job done in student government this past spring was challenging, to say the least, with in-person club activities and events canceled due to the coronavirus pandemic.
 The club meetings that were held took place on Zoom, which “aren’t the most fun,” Murphy concedes.

 With Stevens fully reopening for the fall semester, this SGA team is excited to sponsor in-person activities again and bring the campus back to life.
 They look forward with optimism.